UFC 315: Muhammad vs. Della Maddalena: Predictions & Analysis

 A few statistical edges stand out.
 Cutelaba throws significantly more leather — a 0.4 sig. strike per minute gap.
 Cutelaba is far more active with takedowns, averaging 2.4 more per 15 minutes.
 Bukauskas has tighter striking defense, making opponents miss more often.

-**The Pick: Modestas Bukauskas over Ion Cutelaba.** The model gives Bukauskas a slight nod at 57% — this could easily go either way.
+The Pick: Ion Cutelaba over Modestas Bukauskas.
+The model gives Cutelaba a slight nod at 62% — this could easily go either way.
+The market implies 50% for Bukauskas, but our model sees only 38%.
+That 12-point gap favoring Cutelaba is worth watching.

 Navajo Stirling vs Ivan Erslan